 This is a quick reference summary of what you need to know about ISBN numbers when it comes to eBooks.
 There are resource links at the bottom of this article.

-2. One unique ISBN per type of book.
-A type is Kindle, ePub (Nook, Apple, etc.), PDF, audio, print, etc.
+2. One unique ISBN per format of book.
+A format is Kindle or ePub (Nook, Apple, etc.), audio book, hardcover, softcover, etc.

 3. Change the book beyond typos and you need a new ISBN.

 4. There is no such thing as an e-ISBN.